by Elizabeth Peterson, MFA

 Reasons for Procedure

-In the days leading up to your procedure: arrange for a ride to and from the hospital and for some help at home afterwards.
-The night before, eat a light meal, and do not eat or drink anything after midnight.
-If you regularly take medications, herbs, or dietary supplements, ask your doctor if you need to temporarily discontinue them.
+In the days leading up to your procedure: Arrange for a ride to and from the hospital.
+If you regularly take medications, herbs, or dietary supplements, ask your doctor if and when you need to temporarily discontinue them.
 Do not start taking any new medications, herbs, or dietary supplements before consulting your doctor.
-You may be asked to shower using special antibacterial soap the morning of your procedure.
+Your ophthalmologist may ask you to see your primary care physician to make sure you are medically cleared for cataract surgery.

 Risks and Benefits